 Owners can add the Serviced badge to their car by uploading an eligible service report that was completed within the past 12 months.
 The badge will be applied to the car from the date of service entered by the owner.

-When a car has a Serviced badge, the service report can be viewed by all users on the car’s profile page.
+When a car has a Serviced badge, all users on the car's profile page can view the service report.
 When uploading any documents, blur or white out any personal details that you don't want to be publicly visible.

 What is an eligible service report?